 Walk Window vs Checking the Weather App: Why Raw Data Isn't Enough

 You already check the weather before a walk.
 Maybe you glance at the temperature, see if rain is in the forecast, and make a gut call.
 That works — most of the time.
-But there's a gap between seeing weather data and knowing when to walk, and that gap is exactly what Walk Window fills.
+But there's a gap between seeing weather numbers and knowing when to walk.
+That gap is what Walk Window fills.

 A weather app shows you what the weather is.
 Walk Window tells you what the weather means for your walk.